freach/udatetime/README.md

 `udatetime` specific format addons:

-- time-secfrac can be either 3DIGIT for milliseconds or 6DIGIT for microseconds
+- time-secfrac from 1DIGIT up to 6DIGIT
 - time-secfrac will be normalized to microseconds
 - time-offset is optional.
 Missing time-offset will be treated as UTC.
 - spaces will be eliminated